Lily Drinkwell: Support and proposal

 Weeks after the special episode, Peri's family discover that she is self-harming, which leads to her revealing that Lily and Yasmine are also doing the same and exposing Lily's secret.
-Tony and Diane confront Lily about it and they are adamant that Lily needs to seek support for her mental health issues, but Lily appears to be in denial and claims that it not a big deal.
+Tony and Diane confront Lily about it and they are adamant that Lily needs to seek support for her mental health issues, but Lily appears to be in denial and claims that it is not a big deal.
 Prince also finds out Lily's secret, and after continuing to hurt herself, Lily later collapses.
 Diane at one point almost catches Lily about to self-harm, which occurs in the same episode where Prince asks Tony for permission to marry Lily, which Tony is unsure about.
 Prince had previously promised Lily that he would marry her during the explosion at their school.
 Tony eventually gives Prince his permission to propose, although Diane does not approve.
 Meanwhile, Lily has convinced Diane that she has stopped hurting herself and Lily's love ones are unaware that she is still self-harming.
 Lily is too scared to tell them the truth as she is worried they will be angry at her for deceiving them.
 Prince proposes to Lily in December 2017 in a pop-up casino and she says yes.
 However, Prince breaks up with Lily upon discovering that she is still hurting herself, and he ends up confiding in Peri and having sex with her.
-Prince later begs for Peri's forgiveness when she ends up in hospital when she develops sepsis when her wounds become infected.
+Prince later begs for Peri's forgiveness when she ends up in hospital after developing sepsis from her infected wounds.
 However, Prince does not tell Lily about his cheating with Peri upon their reconciliation, as Peri and Prince feel very guilty.

 "We have the best teen gang we have possibly ever had [in Hollyoaks] in the lads Prince, Hunter, Tom and Alfie Nightingale and the three girls Lily, Yasmine and Peri.
 Not only is it a really diverse bunch, they all have really loud, brilliant and funny voices and I think we have struck gold with Prince and Lily.
 It's such an ancient reference but I think they're our Scott and Charlene – I love those kids and they MAY even get a happy ending!"